cybercongress/cybertensor-developer-docs/docs/index.md

     icon={RiTeamLine}
     title='4.
 Staking and Delegation'
     link='staking-and-delegation'
-    body='Get to know how staking and delegating your TAO works in the Cybertensor network.' />
+    body='Get to know how staking and delegating your PUSSY works in the Cybertensor network.' />
     <Card
     icon={RiGovernmentLine}
     title='Governance'